Definition:

 Uncorrected misstatements and undetected misstatements are $10,000 and $35,000.

-Total Misstatements are $45,000, which is higher than Materiality.
-If the Auditor uses Performance Materiality (Lower level of the threshold for testing) instead of Materiality, then the Auditor might have detected more misstatements.
-To conclude, irrespective of whether those are detected/undetected or corrected/uncorrected, sampling based on performance materiality results in less probability of having undetected misstatements.
+The Total number of Misstatements is $45,000, which is higher than the Materiality.
+If the Auditor had used Performance Materiality (the Lower level of the threshold for testing) instead of Materiality, the Auditor might have detected more misstatements.
+To conclude, irrespective of whether those are detected/undetected or corrected/uncorrected, sampling based on performance materiality results in less probability of undetected misstatements.

 Now let us read the Performance materiality definition with due consideration of the above example